kojodoc/kojodoc.github.io/terms.md

 1. Direct selling is prohibited.
 Users may not directly sell or profit from the Kojo Learning Material or works derived from this material.

 2. Bundling in offerings involving monetary amounts over a certain threshold (as defined later in this clause) is prohibited.
-Users may not bundle the Kojo Learning Material or works derived from this material - in one or more offering (including but not limited to things like a project, a product, or a service) where the total amount spent or received or budgeted is more than Rs.
+Users may not bundle the Kojo Learning Material or works derived from this material - in one or more offering(s) (including but not limited to things like a project, a product, a service, or any combination threof) where the total amount spent or received or budgeted is more than Rs.
 50,000 (or equivalent in a different currency).

 3. Determination of commercial vs. non-commercial purpose is based on the use, not the user.